 BOOM.
 That.
 Is.
 It!!
 You can create patterns with the colors, or just zen out and grab random strips while you watch a movie.
+Happy garlanding!

 Every part of this project is kid-friendly (except for maybe the cutting depending on age, because you’ll need to use some sharper scissors).
 It’s super fun for kids who want to pick their own colors and patterns and is great practice for cutting, tying, and pattern-planning.
-Best part?
+My favorite part?
 This garland can be reused for any special occasion!

 More quick holiday DIYs your kids can help make